plone/plonetheme.sunburst/plonetheme/sunburst/README.rst

-Originally on a fresh site we don't have portlets on the top level (login portlet has been disabled in Plone 4) and thus we should not have columns, at least not on the left.
+Originally on a fresh site we don't have portlets on the top level (login portlet has been disabled in Plone 4) and thus we should not have any columns.

     >>> browser.open('http://nohost/plone/front-page')
-    >>> 'id="portal-column-one"' in browser.contents
+    >>> 'id="portal-column-one"' not in browser.contents
-    False

-In Plone 4.4 we have a calendar portlet on the right though.

-    >>> from Products.CMFPlone.utils import getFSVersionTuple
-    >>> v44 = getFSVersionTuple() >= (4, 4)
-    >>> if v44:
-    ...     'id="portal-column-two"' in browser.contents
-    ... else:
-    ...     'id="portal-column-two"' not in browser.contents
     True
+    >>> 'id="portal-column-two"' not in browser.contents
+    True

 In this case content column should take the whole width of the site

-    >>> if v44:
-    ...     '<div id="portal-column-content" class="cell width-3:4 position-0">' in browser.contents
-    ... else:
-    ...     '<div id="portal-column-content" class="cell width-full position-0"' in browser.contents
+    >>> '<div id="portal-column-content" class="cell width-full position-0"' in browser.contents
     True

 Left column only
 ~~~~~~~~~~~~~~~~

-First we need to add a portlet that would definitely be visible right after
+First we need to add a portlet that would definitely be visible.
+Well, on Plone
-adding it like Calendar portlet.
-Well, on Plone 4.3 it was
-immediately visible, on Plone 4.4 we get an add form.
+4.3 it was immediately visible, on Plone 5.0 we get an add form.

     >>> mapping = self.portal.restrictedTraverse('++contextportlets++plone.leftcolumn')
     >>> addview = mapping.restrictedTraverse('+/' + portlet.addview)
-    >>> if v44:
+    >>> if v50:
     ...     result = addview.createAndAdd({})
     ... else:
     ...     result = addview()